Classifying minimal vanishing sums of roots of unity: Abstract

 \section{Abstract}

 A vanishing sum of roots of unity is called minimal if no proper, nonempty sub-sum of it vanishes.
-This paper classifies all minimal vanishing sums of roots of unity of weight $\leq 16$ by hand and then develops and codes an algorithm to extend the classification further, {up to weight $\le21$.}
+This paper classifies all minimal vanishing sums of roots of unity of weight $\leq 16$ by hand, {thereby uncovering new phenomena beyond the earlier 1998 classification of Poonen and Rubinstein (SIAM J. Discrete Math.) that went up to weight $12$.} {The paper also develops an algorithm to explore higher weights up to $21$, yielding a conjectural extension of the classification.} \looseness=-1